 Travel by boat along the Rupununi River with opportunities to see wild Giant River Otters and Black Caiman.
+You will pass locals fishing and bathing in the river until you reach the Rewa River and the Amerindian community of Rewa.
 Journey is approximately 50 miles by river and can be as short as 2 hours and as long as 4 hours depending on the water level.